MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/subscriptions/what-if-my-subscription-expires.md

   - If you're an Open Volume Licensing customer working with a partner, you can let your subscription expire by taking no action.

-  - If you're a Office 365 Small Business Premium customer, and you prepaid for Office 365 and activated it with a product key, you can let your subscription expire by taking no action.
+  - If you're a Microsoft 365 Business Standard customer, and you prepaid for your subscription and activated it with a product key, you can let your subscription expire by taking no action.

 - **Cancel before the subscription expires.** For details, see [Cancel your subscription](cancel-your-subscription.md).